-KEK’s IPNS (Institute for Particle and Nuclear Studies) is a national institute for particle and nuclear physics in Japan.
+Institute of Particle and Nuclear Studies (IPNS), KEK is a national institute of particle and nuclear physics in Japan.
 We carry out comprehensive studies on particle physics, nuclear physics, and astrophysics using both theoretical and experimantal approaches.

 Physicists at IPNS are seeking answers for fundamental questions of the Universe and Life : What are we made of ?
 What is the universe made of ?
 How did it start ?